ericjtaylor/TennisBouncer/report.md

 * adding batch normalization after the first layer (following the non-linearity) of both the actor and critic networks
 * adding gradient clipping as recommended in the course project notes
 * adding both the left and right tennis agent's exprience to a single buffer to train common actor and critic models
-* limiting experience saving to a session's steps with a cummulative reward < 0.3
+* limiting experience saving to a session's steps for longer volleys

 The latter was done to ensure the experience replay buffer had more variety.
 Otherwise the buffer can get saturated with long boring volleys sending the ball back and forth, causing the learning process to lose data on responding to the initial ball drop.